reshmabidikar/slate/source/includes/_invoice.md

 ## Template

 A template is a document based on [**mustache**](https://mustache.github.io/) that provides the layout information for invoices.
 The template will be trnslated according to the translation table, if any, and the invoice data will be filled in by the Kill Bill system.
-Refer to our [Internationalization manual](http://docs.killbill.io/0.20/internationalization.html#_invoice_templates) for an introduction.
+Refer to our [Internationalization manual](http://docs.killbill.io/latest/internationalization.html#_invoice_templates) for an introduction.

 ### Upload the manualPay invoice template for the tenant

-Uploads an invoice template based on the manual pay option.
+Uploads an invoice template based on the manual pay option, for accounts that have the MANUAL_PAY tag.
+These accounts manually pay their invoices (e.g. ACH).
+Typically, this template will contain extra information like the company bank account details, PO number, etc.

 **HTTP Request**